Nevada Helmet Law

 The Impact of Helmets on Liability

 Since no one can legally operate a motorcycle without a helmet in Nevada, if you are injured in a motorcycle accident while not wearing one, it could be difficult to recover damages.
-The reason being that to be awarded compensation after an accident, you, or your personal injury lawyer, must prove that the at-fault party’s negligence was the cause of your injuries.
+The reason being that to be awarded compensation after an accident, you, or your experienced personal injury lawyer in Las Vegas, must prove that the at-fault party’s negligence was the cause of your injuries.
 In defense, the other party may deny or fight the claim by alleging that your own negligence was what caused your injuries, as a helmet could have prevented them.
 Because of Nevada’s law on comparative negligence, if a jury finds you to be more than 50 percent at fault for the accident and injuries, you will be barred from recovering any amount of damages.

 Speak with an Experienced attorney